Abdulhafiz0512/web-project-1/content/TASKS.md

-## Task: Write Content for Web Pages
+## Task: Write Content for Web Pages | February 18

 ### Overview
 Your task is to write the text content for the following web pages: